Entering My 'Power Decade'

 IT IS A TRUTH universally acknowledged that a woman turning 30 must be in fear of her age.
 When I was 27, I got an accelerated peek into the process—I was in a bad car accident, and the recovery left me temporarily reliant on the trappings of old age: breathing apparatuses, a mostly liquid diet, walking with a cane.

 I managed to weather it with good humor, knowing most of the changes were temporary (who hasn’t dreamt of shaking her cane from a porch at noisy youths below?).
 Now, back in my “correct” age, I’m grateful for that behind-the-scenes trial run at the other end of things.
 To be young and healthy again is a relief.
-But I’m now not afraid of aging, either.
+But I’m not particulary afraid of aging, either.

 I turn 30 this month.
 To be, at 30, unmarried, childless, career still evolving, and happy about it, as I am, is still viewed with suspicion, especially for women.
 While we’ve mostly divorced specific ages from expected signifiers of “adulthood”—marriage, children, home ownership, defined career—there’s still an underlying social expectation for women and men alike: Your 30s are when you “settle down.”

 But my brief sojourn into old age didn’t give me a craving for these trappings of thirtydom.
 Instead, this visit to the end of the line gave me a deep look into my own soul.
-I did not emerge from enforced solitude in my later 20s looking to lock down a career and a man.
+I did not emerge from enforced solitude in my later 20s looking to lock down a career or a man.
 I did emerge eager to honor my soul’s boundaries, newly curious about the divine, insistently pulled toward creating spaces of peace and healing for others.

 Cover January 2017